craftr-build/craftr-build-4.x/README.md

 * Build graph serialization (`--configure` and `--build` steps)
 * [Ninja] build backend
 * Port (and enhance) standard library from [Craftr 3]
+* Make modules in a sub directory visible to every other module with a `link_module()` function (creating a physical Node.py link or a virtual one...?)

 ## How does it work?